Functional verification: Background

 Although the number of transistors increased exponentially according to Moore's law, increasing the number of engineers and time taken to produce the designs only increase linearly.
 As the transistors' complexity increases, the number of coding errors also increases.
 Most of the errors in logic coding come from careless coding (12.7%), miscommunication (11.4%), and microarchitecture challenges (9.3%).
 Thus, electronic design automation (EDA) tools are produced to catch up with the complexity of transistors design.
 Languages such as Verilog and VHDL are introduced together with the EDA tools.

 Functional verification is very difficult because of the sheer volume of possible test-cases that exist in even a simple design.
 Frequently there are more than 10^80 possible tests to comprehensively verify a design – a number that is impossible to achieve in a lifetime.
 This effort is equivalent to program verification, and is NP-hard or even worse – and no solution has been found that works well in all cases.
-However, it can be attacked by many methods.
-None of them are perfect, but each can be helpful in certain circumstances:

-Logic simulation simulates the logic before it is built.
+The verification process and strategy

+The verification plan

+A functional verification project is guided by a verification plan.
+This is a foundational document that serves as a blueprint for the entire effort.
+It is a living document created early in the design cycle and is critical for defining scope and tracking progress.
+The plan typically defines: